DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-11-27-maps-for-providers-with-many-partners.md

       caption: |
         A sketch illustrating how a map of UCL’s 500 partner schools might be displayed.
 Not based on real data.

-        The distribution of schools in the area isn’t clear.
+        The distribution of schools in the area is not clear.

-        Because we don’t include points for schools, show a total in the area.
+        Because we do not include points for schools, show a total in the area.

         The bounded region can be interpreted optimistically, hypothetically: ‘I’m within that area, so I can be placed in a school close to me’.
 It can also be viewed pessimistically, ‘I could be put in a school the other side of London, that would be a horrible commute.’